jammer-sysops/adbusters-website-2025/src/content/articles/toneshift.md

 Maybe the vibe of the 21st century will reveal itself when we take the leap from

-*I Think Therefore I Am —&gt; I Connect Therefore I Am*
+*I Think Therefore I Am —> I Connect Therefore I Am*

 *